cedar-policy/cedar/README.md

 ## Security

-See [security](security.md) for more information.
+See [SECURITY](SECURITY.md) for more information.

 ## Contributing

-We welcome contribututions from the community.
+We welcome contributions from the community.
 Please either file an issue, or see [CONTRIBUTING](CONTRIBUTING.md)

 ## License